 3. Bridgestone Driveguard

 As far as we know, Mazda never offered run-flat tires in the Mazda 3 sedan or hatchback.
 But if you happen to be searching for a set of run-flats, take a closer look at the Bridgestone Driveguard.
 You may have heard run-flat tires wear faster and deliver a bouncy and jolting ride, but Bridgestone’s Driveguard is different.
 It is designed to offer almost the same level of ride comfort as conventional tires while offering run-flat capabilities.
-In fact, this tire offers 50 miles of range at up to 50 mph even after losing air pressure.
+In fact, this Mazda 3 tires offers 50 miles of range at up to 50 mph even after losing air pressure.

 If you do a lot of highway driving in your Mazda 3, you might want to consider the Bridgestone Driveguard.
 The tire is constructed using a silica-enhanced all-season tread compound to deliver all-weather traction and grip, even over light snow.
 The tire features cross grooves and circumferential grooves to prevent hydroplaning.
 With a bevy of engineered sipes on the treads, it manages to grip the road with tenacity even in the presence of standing water, ice, snow, or slush.